szabogabor91/gimlet-website/src/reference/gimlet-artifact-creation.md

 The artifact contains all metadata that can be later used for releasing and auditing.
 GimletD then stores these artifacts in the artifact storage.

-You can read more about the artifact and the motivation behind it on the [Concepts](/gimletd/concepts) page.
+You can read more about the artifact and the motivation behind it on the [GimletD concepts](/concepts/gimletd-concepts) page.

 ## Creating artifacts from CircleCI